Best air purifiers for 2020: Dyson, Coway, Molekule and more

 Another common type of air cleaning works via ionic filtering.
 These filters can be effective, according to Shaughnessy, but they have a number of shortcomings: Some don't actually remove particulate from the home, but rather cause them to attach themselves to surfaces around the home.
 Others must be cleaned consistently, or they might begin to emit ozone -- itself a pollutant.

-While some ionic purifiers are effective and standards for them have risen significantly in recent years, the benefits an ionic purifier offers over a HEPA filter are in many cases negligible -- particularly given the risk they occasionally pose.
+While some ionic purifiers are effective and standards for them have risen significantly in recent years, the benefits an ionic purifier offers over a HEPA filter are in many cases negligible -- particularly given the risk an ionizer occasionally poses.

 An important standard to keep an eye out for is the AHAM Verified Clean Air Delivery Rate, which tells you how much air a purifier can process in a given time frame.
 Not every company uses this standard, but most do.